Mexican president's COVID-19 revelation fuels criticism of pandemic response

 Leading politicians were not the only ones to have been in the president’s immediate orbit on his trip.

-He was at a dinner at the home of his former chief-of-staff Alfonso Romo on Friday night that was also attended by some of Mexico’s biggest corporate titans.
-The guests included cement giant Cemex’s Chairman Rogelio Zambrano and Armando Garza Sada, chairman of conglomerate Alfa, according to media reports.
+He was at a dinner at the home of his former chief-of-staff Alfonso Romo on Friday night, attended by some of Mexico’s top corporate titans.
+Guests included cement giant Cemex’s Chairman Rogelio Zambrano and Armando Garza Sada, chairman of conglomerate Alfa, according to media reports.

 Cemex did not comment on personal matters, a spokesman said.
 Alfa did not immediately respond to a request for comment.